-Cecilia Capes, MD, a family physician with Franciscan Physician Network South 31 Family Care in Indianapolis, answers your questions and shares expert insight to help you make informed decisions about prediabetes and diabetes.
+Cecilia Capes, MD, a family physician with Franciscan Physician Network Center Grove Family Medicine in Greenwood, answers your questions and shares expert insight to help you make informed decisions about prediabetes and diabetes.

 Like diabetes, prediabetes can affect the heart, blood vessels and kidneys.
 This is due to the body's inability to process insulin properly.

 In many cases, adapting healthy lifestyle changes can reduce the chances of prediabetes progressing to type 2 diabetes.
 This means eating a healthy diet, increasing your activity and losing those extra pounds to reach a healthy weight.
 These changes can not only reduce your blood sugar level but also help lower your cholesterol and blood pressure.

 Are You At Risk?